David Jaffe is a game designer responsible for creating both the Twisted Metal and the God of War franchises for Sony Computer Entertainment America.

 While attending the University of Southern California, Jaffe was initially interested in pursuing a career in film, though his application to the USC film school was never accepted.
 He then turned to game development, with early titles including Mickey Mania for the Genesis, though Jaffe is most well-known for his work on the Twisted Metal and God of War franchises.
 Jaffe left Sony in 2007 to form his own studio called Eat Sleep Play.
 The company is based out of Salt Lake City, Utah, and includes a number of former SingleTrac employees, the studio where the first two Twisted Metal games were developed.
 The company currently has a three game exclusive deal with Sony.

 In 2012, Jaffe left Eat Sleep Play due to creative differences.
 He is now working at his new studio called The Bartlet Jones Supernatural Detective Agency.
-The company's first game will be Drawn By Death, which will be a PlayStation 4 exclusive.
+The company's first game was the PlayStation 4 exclusive Drawn to Death.

 Jaffe is known for being very outspoken and open about his game development process, doing many interviews, and writing on a development blog.
 He also keeps a personal blog, where he is known to talk about many non-gaming topics, including politics, and his personal life.
 He has gained a reputation for holding little restraint in expressing his opinions, and his commentary on the industry and politics have gotten him into hot water on several occasions.